AlanYahpi/embededSysMonitor/README.md

 The default unit (if the main program does not find a header) is GiB.

+### Update interval
+The update interval can be adjusted, is asked in the tirth question in the configuration script and gotten in seconds.

 ## Working
 ### Main program
 The code opens /proc/